canvas-medical/documentation/collections/_api/practitioner.md

           - name: address
             type: array[json]
             required: true
-            description: Address(es) of the practitioner entered in Canvas database.
+            description: Address(es) of the practitioner entered in Canvas.
 No default values will be set.
             attributes:
               - name: id
                 type: string
-                description: The identifier (ID) of the address record in Canvas database.
+                description: The identifier (ID) of the address record in Canvas.
                 create_description:
-                  The identifier (ID) of the address record in Canvas database. <br><br>
+                  The identifier (ID) of the address record in Canvas. <br><br>
                   This "id" property is only needed during updates.
 For more info on that, check the update part of these docs.
                 update_description:
-                  The identifier (ID) of the address record in Canvas database. <br><br>
+                  The identifier (ID) of the address record in Canvas. <br><br>
-                  If you want to update specific address record in Canvas database, you are going to use this property to target that record. <br><br>
+                  If you want to update a specific address record in Canvas, use this property to target that record. <br><br>
                   If you omit "id" during update, a new address record will be created.
               - name: use
                 type: string